 DR ANTHONY ZABOROWSKI

-Dr Zaborowski qualified with an MBBCh degree from the University of the Witwatersrand in 1998 and went on to specialised in Ophthalmology at the University of KwaZulu-Natal, followed by a fellowship year of paediatric ophthalmology, squint surgery and general ophthalmology in Exeter in the United Kingdom.
-Dr Zaborowski has authored 9 internationally peer reviewed scientific articles and is the co-author of the book ‘Clinical Ophthalmology Companion’.
-His special interests in ophthalmology are cataract and laser refractive surgery as well as immunological conditions of the eye.
-He is married to Caroline who is an astrophysicist and they have a daughter and two sons.
+Dr Zaborowski obtained an MBBCh degree from the University of the Witwatersrand, specialised in Ophthalmology at the University of KwaZulu-Natal and did a fellowship in paediatric ophthalmology, squint surgery and general ophthalmology at the Royal Devon and Exeter Hospital.
+He holds a post-graduate diploma in cataract and refractive surgery from the University of Ulster.
+He has authored 10 internationally peer reviewed scientific articles and is the co-author of the book ‘Clinical Ophthalmology Companion’.
+His special interests in ophthalmology are cataract and laser refractive surgery, glaucoma and immunological conditions of the eye.

 DR GARRY ROSE

-Dr Garry Rose was educated at Dale College in the Eastern Cape and then went to the University of Cape Town where he graduated MB ChB.
-He did postgraduate work in a number of disciplines and after a few years in General Practice studied Ophthalmology first at a satellite unit of UCT and then at the University of Natal, graduating with a Master of Medicine in Ophthalmology in 1986.
-After holding consultants posts in RK Khan Hospital and the MBS Hospital in Johannesburg he entered private ophthalmic practice in Durban in 1988.
+Dr Rose went to the University of Cape Town where he graduated MB ChB.
+He did postgraduate work in a number of disciplines and after a few years in General Practice studied Ophthalmology at the University of Natal, graduating with a Master of Medicine in Ophthalmology in 1986.
+After holding consultant posts in RK Khan Hospital and the MBS Hospital in Johannesburg he entered private ophthalmic practice in Durban in 1988.
 His interests in ophthalmology are primarily cataract and glaucoma.
-He is married to Niki Armstrong, an Anaesthetist, and they have five children.